lonelyenvoy/python-memoization/README.md

 instances of non-built-in classes, sometimes you will need to override the default key-making procedure__, because the `str()` function on these objects may not hold the correct information about their states.

-Here are some suggestions.
-Implementations of a valid key maker:
+Here are some suggestions. __Implementations of a valid key maker__:

 - MUST be a function with the same signature as the cached function.
 - MUST produce unique keys, which means two sets of different arguments always map to two different keys.